roakoth/task-tracker-app/steps/4-render-preact-components.md

 ```

-I will start the development server by running this command `npm run dev` and I will see both components rendered and it will display content as shown in the image below:
+I will start the development server by running this command `npm run dev` and I will see both components rendered as shown in the image below:

 ![alt text](../src/images/tasklist.PNG)